 - If applying for a CASE project please enter the project title in the “proposed field and title of research project” field on the Embark application form

-- If you are not applying for a CASE project, you do not have to specify a research project at this stage so indicate your preferred Research Stream where it asks for the “Proposed field and title of research project”; and if there are pre-defined projects or topic areas of interest to you, you can indicate this in your personal statement or on the statement of purpose form.
+- If you are not applying for a CASE project, you do not have to specify a research project at this stage so indicate your preferred Research Stream where it asks for the “Proposed field and title of research project”; and if there are pre-defined projects or topic areas of interest to you, you can indicate this in your personal statement.

 For further information and instructions as to how to make a full application, please see the links below:

 All applicants are required to follow the University guidelines on the admissions process.

 The fastest, most efficient and preferred method of application is via the secure online application form.

 Programme Code (or course code)